Starting a Business in California: The Ultimate Guide

 - Help from friends and family

-Once you do secure funding, make sure to stick to your financial plan and spend wisely!
+Once you do secure funding, whether through a loan or one of many California business grants, make sure to stick to your financial plan and spend wisely!

 9) Hire employees